 1. Proprioceptive Input at the Beach

-Proprioception is ones awareness of spatial orientation and body movements.
+Proprioception is ones awareness of spatial orientation and body movements with his or her environment.
 My youngest sometimes demonstrates seeking behaviors consistent with a need for proprioceptive input.
 I don’t think he has sensory issues but if he does it is mild.
 I’ve learned enough from my experiences with my oldest, continuing nurse education classes, and ongoing evidenced based research to know what to do with these sensory seeking behaviors.

 You feed sensory seeking behaviors with what they need or are seeking.
 When my little guy is literally bouncing off the couch and climbing the walls I know it’s time to go outside.